 Yoga Teacher Training courses are held in Byron Bay at our studio at 6 Byron Street and at our retreat centre at 50 Skinners Shoot Road.
-The courses in Melbourne are held at level1, 110-112 Argyle Street, Fitzroy.

 Arranging Visas

 All International students wanting to study in Australia require a student visa.
 Some other visa holders are also eligible to study as international students in Australia.
 Many students apply for a visa themselves on-line.
 The visa application process can be complicated and for students from some countries it may better to submit an application with the assistance of an accredited agent due their familiarity and experience in the field.
 You can check with Byron Yoga Centre in Australia for their accredited agents in your country.